 These decisions directly affect the lives of every one of the 1.8 million people living in West Virginia.
-Through the state budget, the Department of Highways oversees 36,000 miles of roads, and over 670 state troopers protect our state.
-280,000 children are enrolled in the K-12 public school system, while another 88,000 are enrolled in public higher education institutions in West Virginia.
-546,000 children, seniors, disabled and lowincome adults receive health care coverage through the West Virginia Medicaid Program and the West Virginia Children's Health Insurance Program.
+Through the state budget, the Department of Highways oversees 36,000 miles of roads, and over 650 state troopers protect our state.
+266,000 children are enrolled in the K-12 public school system, while another 84,000 are enrolled in public higher education institutions in West Virginia.
+541,000 children, seniors, disabled and lowincome adults receive health care coverage through the West Virginia Medicaid Program and the West Virginia Children's Health Insurance Program.

 While this list is only a small sampling of the public services that make our lives better, it shows how all of us benefit from the state budget.
 Without a strong and structurally balanced tax system, however, many of these services and public structures would diminish or disappear.
 A healthy budget keeps our communities safe, provides the necessary infrastructure that businesses need to compete and be profitable, and creates a better quality of life.
 Maintaining our roads, police protection, health care and schools helps build a shared prosperity for all of us.

 While comparisons are often made to the federal budget or even household budgets, state budgets are unique in how they raise and spend money.
-Unlike the federal budget, the state budget cannot run deficits, and must be balanced each year.
-Even though it must be balanced each year, the state budget can take on future spending obligations that are not paid for in advance, like debt for infrastructure projects and unfunded pension obligations.
+Unlike the federal budget, the state budget cannot run deficits, and even though it must be balanced each year, it can take on future spending obligations that are not paid for in advance, like debt for infrastructure projects and unfunded pension obligations.